ray155093/azure-docs.zh-tw/articles/security/azure-security-best-practices-software-updates-iaas.md

 <properties
-   pageTitle="Microsoft Azure IaaS 上軟體更新的最佳作法 | Microsoft Azure" description="本文針對 Microsoft Azure IaaS 環境中的軟體更新提供最佳作法集合。它的適用對象為 IT 專業人員和安全性分析師，他們每天都在處理變更控制、軟體更新和資產管理，包括那些負責其組織安全性和法規工作的人員。"
-   services="security"
-   documentationCenter="na"
-   authors="YuriDio"
+   pageTitle="Best Practices for Software Updates on Microsoft Azure IaaS | Microsoft Azure" description="Article provides a collection of best practices for software updates in an Microsoft Azure IaaS environment.
+It is intended for IT professionals and security analysts who deal with change control, software update and asset management on a daily basis, including those responsible for their organization's security and compliance efforts." services="security" documentationCenter="na" authors="YuriDio"